J. D. Dillard

-JD Dillard is an American film director, producer, and screenwriter best known for his work on Sleight (2016), Sweetheart (2019), and Devotion (2022).
+JD Dillard (born December 26, 1987) is an American film director, producer, and screenwriter best known for his work on Sleight (2016), Sweetheart (2019), and Devotion (2022).

 Early life

 Dillard was raised as a Navy brat, the son of Bruce and Geri Dillard.
 His father was a Naval flight officer and the second African-American selected to fly for the Blue Angels.

 Career

 In March 2013, Dillard directed a trailer for Empire of the Sun's second album Ice on the Dune.
 In 2016, he directed the science fiction crime drama film Sleight, for Blumhouse Tilt.

-According to a /Film interview in 2017 with Dillard, a plan of remaking David Cronenberg's The Fly was at its early phase of negotiations.
-Dillard disclosed in the interview that he might work with Alex Theurer, the co-writer of the movie Sleight, for the remake: "For me – and this would be about The Fly, but this is also about Alex and my approach to remakes because post-Sleight that has been the conversation for what a lot of big flashy studio gigs are – no matter what, we want to start with character".
+In a 2017 interview with /Film Dillard disclosed that he was in early negotiations to direct a remake of David Cronenberg's The Fly.
+Dillard stated that he might work with Alex Theurer, the co-writer of Sleight, on it and that the two of them "want to start with character" when making the film.

 In January 2019, he wrote and directed the horror film Sweetheart, starring Kiersey Clemons.
 In February 2019, Legendary Entertainment won a bidding war for Mastering Your Past, which was written by Dillard.
+In April 2019, he wrote the supernatural noir film Stray.
 In September 2019, he directed an episode of The CW series Two Sentence Horror Stories.
 In December 2019, he cameoed as Stormtrooper FN-1226 in Star Wars: The Rise of Skywalker.

+In February 2020, it was reported that Dillard was developing an untitled Star Wars film, and was in talks to direct The Return of the Rocketeer, a sequel to the 1991 film The Rocketeer.
+In November 2022, Dillard announced he was not attached to either Star Wars or Rocketeer projects.

 In 2020, he directed an episode of the HBO miniseries The Outsider.
-In February 2020, Dillard was in negotiations to direct The Return of the Rocketeer, a sequel to the 1991 film The Rocketeer, which will be released on Disney's streaming service, Disney+ and was attached to the project for several years.
-In the same month, Variety reported that Dillard and Luke Cage writer Matt Owens were developing a Star Wars film though Disney and Lucasfilm never officially made an announcement.
 In June 2020, Dillard directed an episode of the CBS All Access series The Twilight Zone.
 In September 2020, he directed an episode of the Amazon Prime Video series Utopia.

-In February 2021, he directed the action war film Devotion, starring Jonathan Majors.
-In May 2021, he was in discussions to direct an untitled Superman reboot for DC Films.
-In November 2022, Dillard announced he was not attached to make films based on Star Wars, Rocketeer, and Superman.
+In February 2021, he directed the action war film Devotion, starring Jonathan Majors as Jesse L. Brown.
+Dillard stated that his father's real life service as a Naval flight officer partly inspired his handling of the film.
+During filming, Dillard's parents visited the set, and his father acted as a Navy pilot tech consultant for the film.

+In February 2024, he served as showrunner, creator, and executive producer on the Apple TV+ series Neuromancer, based on the book of the same name.